-Service your car according to the time and mileage periods on one of the Maintenance Schedules on the following pages.
-Select the schedule for "Severe Conditions" if most of your driving is done under one or more of the conditions listed on that page.
-Otherwise, follow the schedule for "Normal Conditions."
+Canadian Owners - Follow the Maintenance Schedule for Severe Conditions.

 Your authorized Acura dealer knows your car best and can provide competent, efficient service.
 However, service at a dealer is not mandatory to keep your warranties in effect.
 Maintenance may be done by any qualified service facility or person who is skilled in this type of automotive service.
 Keep all the receipts as proof of completion, and have the person who does the work fill out the Maintenance Record.
 Check your warranty booklet for more information.

-We recommend the use of Genuine Acura parts and fluids whenever you have maintenance done.
+We recommend the use of genuine Acura parts and fluids whenever you have maintenance done.
 These are manufactured to the same highquality standards as the original components, so you can be confident of their performance and durability.